Dinner party-worthy and super flavorful, this Chicken Andouille Gumbo can be made ahead for easy, relaxed (and delicious) entertaining!

 - This recipe calls for boneless, skinless chicken thighs.
 This is the perfect choice for this gumbo as the chicken simmers in the sauce for 45-60 minutes and thighs don't dry out or get tough the way white meat breasts can.
 You could also use chicken legs if you enjoy dark meat.

-- Cook the roux over a low heat so it does brown too quickly and burn.
+- Cook the roux over low heat so it does brown too quickly and burn.
 You want a low steady bubbling but definitely not a vigorous boil.

 - I use Johnsonville Andouille for my gumbo but there are lots of other delicious andouilles out there.
 If you want to keep things a little leaner, feel free to use chicken andouille.

 - There is cayenne pepper in this recipe.
 I give a range from ½-1 teaspoon.
-If you don't like things spicy, use the ½ teaspoon.
+If you don't like things spicy, use ½ teaspoon.
 We like things medium spicy so I use ¾ teaspoon.
 Like things really spicy?
 Feel free to use more than what's called for.

 - There are lots of options for oil in this gumbo.
 I list some examples in the recipe.
 You just want an oil that has a mild flavor and a high smoke point.